Aman-zishan/DocScanner/README.md

 * Saves the image in temporary location.
 * saves as pdf.
 * share and print option.
+* Process the image to greyscale.

 ## :dart:ToDo

-* Process the image to greyscale.
 * multiple photo selection.
 * Edge detection.
+* Bug fixes

 ## Phase-1